jazzband/pip-tools/changelog.d/README.md

 - Prefer the simple past or constructions with "now".

-You can preview the changelog by running `tox run -e changelog-draft`.
+You can preview the changelog by running `tox run -e build-docs` and viewing the changelog in the docs.